ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-normington-jsonpath-latest.md

 But a selector doesn't just act on a single node: each selector acts on a list of nodes and produces a list of nodes, as follows.

-After the root selector, the remainder of the JSON Path is processed by passing lists of nodes from one selector to the next ending up with a list of nodes which is the result of applying the JSON Path to the input JSON document.
+After the root selector, the remainder of the JSONPath is processed by passing lists of nodes from one selector to the next ending up with a list of nodes which is the result of applying the JSONPath to the input JSON value.

 Each selector acts on its input list of nodes as follows.
 For each node in